vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The monarch watched over the Bull of the Dharma, which was shepherded by his countrymeṇThe Bull, shown on the royal seal, had in recent years become a forceful emblem, a symbol appropriated by another religion, one to which the Maukharis had confessed ever since they had thrown off the yoke of the Imperial Guptas with their state deity Vis.ṇu.
 Worship of Siva had opened up ´ new avenues for the imagination and enshrined royal authority in burgeoning forms of early tantric Hinduism.

-Though familiar with all sorts of asceticism, northern India in the sixth century saw a new type of strange sādhus travelling around, who smeared themselves with ashes and imitated the god of their devotion, Siva Paśupati. ´ A lineage of gurus pertaining to this movement had settled in Kanyakubja, an establishment founded in the capital by a saint from Kuruks.etra, the ancient battlefield, now firmly under the control of the friendly Vardhanas or Pus.ya bh¯utis, who themselves had become staunch followers of this type of religioṇAvantivarman, too, was well disposed towards them and invited some of them to his court.
+Though familiar with all sorts of asceticism, northern India in the sixth century saw a new type of strange sādhus travelling around, who smeared themselves with ashes and imitated the god of their devotion, Siva Paśupati. ´ A lineage of gurus pertaining to this movement had settled in Kanyakubja, an establishment founded in the capital by a saint from Kuruks.etra, the ancient battlefield, now firmly under the control of the friendly Vardhanas or Pus.ya bhūtis, who themselves had become staunch followers of this type of religioṇAvantivarman, too, was well disposed towards them and invited some of them to his court.

 The Pāśupatas, as these Siva worshippers were called, made good use of the ´ patronage that fell to their lot.
 They set up religious centres (sthāna), temples (āyatana) and monasteries (mat.ha) at the country’s holiest grounds, such as the Kapālasthāna in Kuruks.etra, Bhadreśvara near Ga˙ngādvāra, the great Deva temple, āyatana, in Prayāga, and the siddhasthāna, ‘home of the saints’, called Madhyameśvara, circa one kilometer north of the renowned cremation grounds of Avimukta or Vārāṇasī.

 A network of itinerant sādhus connected these centres, which became well integrated with the local religious infrastructure and developed into junctions within a fabric of yogins and religious teachers.
 The Pāśupatas had had a good look at their Buddhist counterparts and had copied their formula for success, namely a standing organisation of professional religious specialists— yogins, ascetics, and ācāryas—supported by a following of ordinary devotees, the Māheśvara community at large, to whose spiritual needs it catered.
 One of the peculiar facilities offered to the community of laukikas, by at least some of these Pāśupata ascetics, was to extend services in and around the cremation grounds.
 Living in the cremation ground was a highly acclaimed strategy within Pāśupata asceticism.
 Mahākāla in Ujjain, Mahākapāla in Thanesar, Avimukteśvara in Benares, Paśupatinātha in Nepal, to mention just the best known, were run by Pāśupatas and became key to their success.

 Avantivarman, therefore, acted in tune with the spirit of his time when he supported the movement.
-Earlier his uncle S¯uryavarman had spent large sums
+Earlier his uncle Sūryavarman had spent large sums